wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 To let users browse through user profiles, you can create a users page, that lists all the users.
 If you click on a user page, then you can see their profile (but make sure that a user can only edit their own page).

+In the next chapter, we provide a series of hints and tips to help you complete the aforementioned features.